google/WebFundamentals/src/content/en/updates/2017/04/native-mac-os-notifications.md

 <figure>
   <img src="/web/updates/images/2017/04/macos-notifications/image01.png">
   <figcaption>
-    Before and after of notification icons displayed by Chrome vs displayed by Mac OS X.
+    Before and after for Chrome on Mac notification icons displayed by Chrome vs displayed by Mac OS X
   </figcaption>
 </figure>

-### Action Icons
+### Action icons

 Before this change action buttons and icons would be displayed in the notification.
-With the native notifications the action button icons will not be used and the user will need to hover over the notification and select the "More" button to see the available actions.
+With native notifications the action button icons will not be used and the user will need to hover over the notification and select the "More" button to see the available actions.